-At a Catholic public school, Benjamin Stanfield is tired of being the teacher's pet and decides to play a practical joke on his form master Father Goddard.
-In confession, Stanfield tells Goddard that he has accidentally murdered his friend Blakey and buried him in the forest.
+At a Catholic public school, Benjamin "Benjie" Stanfield (Dominic Guard) is tired of being the teacher's pet and decides to play a practical joke on his form master Father Goddard (Richard Burton).
+In confession, Stanfield tells Goddard that he has accidentally murdered his friend Blakey (Sir Billy Connolly) and buried him in the forest.
 When Goddard investigates the matter, he finds a buried scarecrow.
 Goddard is outraged, but, due to the seal of confession, he knows he cannot expel Stanfield.
 Shortly after, Stanfield once again enters the confession booth, telling Goddard that what before was a practical joke, he has now made happen.
 In disbelief, Goddard once again goes to the forest to investigate the matter.
 This time, he discovers Blakey's dead body.
-The plot soon thickens as Stanfield's fellow student Arthur Dyson mysteriously disappears...
-Written by
+The plot soon thickens as Stanfield's fellow student Arthur Dyson (David Bradley) mysteriously disappears.

 See more »

 Richard Burton plays a priest in Absolution.
 I know, his real-life persona was very un-priest-like, but that's why it's called acting!
 I mean, Frank Sinatra played a very convincing priest in The Miracle of the Bells, and he was just as un-saintly as Richard Burton in real life.
 Anyway, Burton gives a great performance as a man of the cloth.
 He's conflicted and pained, and when he even hears about a sin, you can see him struggling not to take it as a personal insult.